MD Program

 • USMLE Study

-• Upon completion of Phase II clerkships, students are given a dedicated study period for USMLE I.
+• Upon completion of Phase II clerkships, students can select a four-week dedicated study period for USMLE 2CK.

-• Students enter Phase III: Discovery following USMLE Board Prep.
-The Discovery Phase provides students with opportunities for additional career explorations, time to synthesize principles learned in Phase II and additional time for focused research.
-This phase includes the Translating Health Systems course, where students apply learned health systems principles.
-As students confirm their residency choice, they move into Phase IV, Residency Prep.
+• Students enter Phase III: Discovery and Residency Prep following USMLE Board Prep.
+The Discovery portion of the phase provides students with opportunities for additional career explorations, time to synthesize principles learned in Phase II and additional time for focused research.
+This portion of the phase includes Systems-Conscious and Humanistic Medicine.

 Year 4